texstudio-org/texstudio/utilities/manual/source/editing.md

 ## Inserting a table

-With the \"Tabular\" wizard (\"Wizard\" menu), the LaTeX code for a tabular environment can be quickly generated.
+With the "Tabular" wizard ("Wizard" menu), the LaTeX code for a tabular environment can be quickly generated.

 The cells can be filled manually.
 Copy and paste from a spreadsheet program works as well.
-The wizard allows some tabular manipulation for borders, cell merge and column alignment.
+The wizard allows some tabular manipulation for borders, cell merging and column alignment.
 Once the code is generated, it cannot be changed again with the wizard.

 ![Tabular Wizard](images/wizard_tabular.webp)